search icon

 Profile

-Agris advises clients on contentious and non-contentious matters, with a focus on the pharmaceutical and healthcare industries.
+Agris assists clients in both contentious and non-contentious matters, with an emphasis on the real estate & construction, insurance, and public procurement matters.

-Agris’ wealth of experience in both the private and public sector provides an invaluable balance no matter how complex or simple the matter in question is.
+Agris' experience in both the private and public sectors provides an invaluable balance, regardless of how complex or simple the issue is.

 Career